-The Fund currently utilizes leverage principally through reverse repurchase agreements and may also obtain leverage by entering into credit agreements with financial institutions such as banks or issuing preferred shares.
+The Fund currently utilizes leverage principally through reverse repurchase agreements and the issuance of mortgage-backed notes by its wholly-owned subsidiaries.
+The Fund and its wholly-owned subsidiaries may also obtain leverage by entering into credit agreements with financial institutions such as banks or issuing preferred shares or debt.
 The Fund intends to utilize reverse repurchase agreements, borrowings and other forms of leverage opportunistically and anticipates that its leverage will vary from time to time, based upon changes in market conditions and variations in the value of the portfolio's holdings; however, the Fund's leverage will not exceed the limitations set forth under the Investment Company Act.